ValentinJz/ValentinJz/README.md

 I've always enjoyed figuring out why something isn't working and finding a way to fix it.
 That's why, alongside my experience in technical support, I use GitHub to keep and share the things I learn and build.

-On my profile, you'll find scripts, tools, guides, documentation and resources mainly focused on IT support, as well as projects and experiments related to the areas I'm interested in.
+### 🔍 Here you'll find

+* 🛠️ Scripts and small tools for automating support tasks
+* 📋 Guides and procedures for solving common issues
+* 💻 Resources for Windows, hardware and software
+* 🖥️ System administration tools and configurations
+* 🌐 Networking and connectivity resources
+* 📚 Notes and documentation from things I'm learning

 The idea is to keep building everything as I learn and, whenever I come across something that could be useful to someone working in or starting out in IT, document it and make it available.

+### 🚀 What I'm up to

+* 🔭 Actively looking for opportunities in **IT Support / Help Desk / Junior Sysadmin**
+* 📖 Documenting what I learn about technical support and infrastructure
+* 🎯 Preparing for certifications (CompTIA A+, Google IT Support, CCNA)
+* 💬 Open to talk about technical support, networking or systems

 I'm eager to keep growing in technical support and, long-term, in infrastructure and networks as sysadmin.

-### 📌 What I'm up to

-- 🔭 Actively looking for opportunities in **IT Support / Help Desk / Junior Sysadmin**
-- 📖 Documenting what I learn about technical support and infrastructure
-- 🎯 Preparing for certifications (CompTIA A+, Google IT Support, CCNA)
-- 💬 Open to talk about technical support, networking or systems

 </details>